marcopaglio/BookingApp/README.md

 ## Run the BookingApp application

 Once built, you can run the BookingApp application through its jar file or using its Docker image.<br>
-Remember that the BookingApp application is compatible with both MongoDB and PostgreSQL, so you also need to decide which of them to launch the application with.<br>
+Remember that the BookingApp application is compatible with both MongoDB and PostgreSQL, so you also need to decide which of them to launch the application with.
-In any case, place yourself into the project root directory to run the next commands on a terminal.

 ### Run through jar